-- Students are entitled to resit failed assessment items for any module that is awarded a fail grade. - Reassessment items that are passed are capped at D- or 'pass' in the case of examinations. - For modules assessed by formal examination (FDPP1111, 1112, 1113, 1114 and 2221) re-assessment will take place after the Examination Board.
+- Students are entitled to resit failed assessment items for any module that is awarded a fail grade. - Reassessment items that are passed are capped at D- or 'pass' in the case of examinations. - If a student is unsuccessful in the reassessment, they have the right to retake the module (or, in some circumstances, take an alternative module); the module grade for a re-taken module is capped at D-.

-- If a student is unsuccessful in the reassessment, they have the right to retake the module (or, in some circumstances, take an alternative module); the module grade for a re-taken module is capped at D-. - For all other modules, which are assessed by coursework, re-assessment will take place in the 3 week period immediately following each result.
+- For all other modules, which are assessed by coursework, re-assessment will take place in the 3 week period immediately following each result or for modules assessed by examination, the next available re-sit opportunity.
 The result dates are published annually in the Key Dates Schedule. - A student will be notified of the reassessment opportunities in the results notification issued via the secure student portal (SOLE).
-It is the student's responsibility to be aware of and comply with any reassessments. - These provisions supersede item 12.4 in the Taught Courses Regulatory Framework of the University of Worcester.
+It is the student's responsibility to be aware of and comply with any reassessments. - These provisions supersede item 12.3 in the Taught Courses Regulatory Framework of the University of Worcester.